aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 = Future Work & Conclusions

+We wish to dedicate the last chapter of this work to discussing only some of the (many) possible improvements that could be made to the work we have made until now in Deixiscript.

+We will end the chapter by some brief considerations and conclusions about this work.

+// spoken ambiguous grammar recognition, ALVIN
+// syntactic compression (moves left/right...)
+// semantic compression (near)
+// relative clauses
+// past tense
+// experimental studies on usability
+// game writing

 == Voice Interfaces

+// We think that a spoken programming language ...

 Programming by voice has received attention in the last years from both the commercial and the research sector, as an alternative to the widely popular approach of text-based programming @lagergren2021programming, @arnold2000programming.